syncfusion-content/wpf-docs/wpf/Diagram/Nodes.md

 Custom Label Support for Node

 This feature enables you to customize the Label Position of the Nodes.
-The IsLabelDragable and LabelDisplacement property is used to customize the Label position of the node.
+The IsLabelDraggable and LabelDisplacement property is used to customize the Label position of the node.
 LabelDisplacement property depends on LabelHorizontalAlignment and LabelVerticalAlignment.

 <table>